 Single Premium Immediate Annuity (SPIA)

-An annuity purchased with a single premium amount which guarantees a periodic payment for the life of the annuitant or a term certain and payments begin within one year after (or from) the issuedate.
+An annuity purchased with a single premium amount which guarantees a periodic payment for the life of the annuitant or a term certain and payments begin within 13 months from the issue date.

 Single Premium Deferred Annuity (SPDA) An annuity with an account value established with a single premium amount that grows with a guaranteed interest rate during the accumulation phase and has guaranteed mortality and interest rates applicable at the time of conversion to the payout phase.
 May also include cases where the premium is accepted for a limited amount of time early in the contract life, such as only in the first duration.